- Many colleges are experiencing sharp increases in COVID-19 cases after classes resumed last month.

 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.

-Many colleges around the country are reopening to in-person classes amid the COVID-19 pandemic.
+Many colleges around the country reopened late this summer to in-person classes amid the COVID-19 pandemic.

-At the University of Notre Dame in Indiana, nearly 12,000 tests of undergraduate and graduate student populations yielded just a 0.28 percent positive test rate before classes started.
+At the University of Notre Dame in Indiana, nearly 12,000 tests of undergraduate and graduate student populations yielded just a 0.28 percent positive test rate before classes started in August.

 Eight days after students returned to campus, the positivity rate had jumped to nearly 16 percent.

 That prompted the school to switch to virtual learning for 2 weeks.
-The college intends to start phasing in in-person classes again tomorrow with more stringent, frequent, and randomized testing of the student body and tighter restrictions on social gatherings.
+The college planned to start phasing in in-person classes with more stringent, frequent, and randomized testing of the student body and tighter restrictions on social gatherings.

 It’s a similar refrain at other colleges and universities.